 Are you ready for it?
 It’s one of the most exciting days of the year – when your Elf on the Shelf arrives!
-I’ve got 10 tips to get you ready for Elf season and your Elf on the Shelf Arrival to make it the best December yet!
+I’ve got 10 tips to get you ready for Elf season and the BEST Elf on the Shelf Arrival Ideas to make it the best December yet!

 This post may contain affiliate links.
 By purchasing through these links, I may make a commission.
 Thank you for your support.

-In this post, I’ve got everything you need to get ready for your Elf on the Shelf’s arrival!
-Keep scrolling or click on the tips you’re most interested in:
+In this post, I’ve got everything you need to get ready for the biggest day of the year AND the BEST Elf on the Shelf Arrival Ideas you can find!

 First things first – if you don’t have an Elf on the Shelf just yet, there’s still plenty of time to get one.
 You can find Elf on the Shelf at Target or even Amazon. [<— Amazon usually has the best deal, especially with free 2 Day Prime Shipping]